Do's and Don'ts on Intermittent Fasting for Women

 Empty calories may taste good, but they won’t replenish your body's energy centers or keep you feeling full throughout the day.
 Empty calories include everything from sugar-packed beverages and candy to alcohol and highly processed foods.
 They are foods that, while tasting good in the moment, will leave you hungry.

 Vegetables, fruits, whole grains, healthy fats, and protein are all whole foods that can help you achieve more sustainable energy levels.
 Smoothies can be an easy and delicious way to pack various superfoods into one meal or snack.
-Kroma’s Vanilla Smoothie with Plant Protein features chocho plant protein alongside digestive enzymes and coconut milk for healthy fats.
+Kroma’s Vanilla Cinnamon Plant-Based Smoothie features chocho plant protein alongside digestive enzymes and coconut milk for healthy fats.

 Eat Nutrient-Rich Meals — Don’t Just Snack